 Furthermore, “Theatre, the imagined and enacted world of human beings, is one of the primary ways children learn about life -- about actions and consequences, about customs and beliefs, about others and themselves.”
 (ARTSEDGE, 2008)

 In what ways will the analysis of science concepts through the processes of reading and writing readers' theater scripts affect student comprehension of the content?
-This study will look at the teacher’s opportunity to build on individual strengths in reading/language arts to teach readers theater-based science and the students’ ability to capitalize on the use of multiple intelligences in learning science and improve their understanding of the science concepts.
+This study examined the teacher’s opportunity to build on individual strengths in reading/language arts to teach readers theater-based science and the students’ ability to capitalize on the use of multiple intelligences in learning science and improve their understanding of the science concepts.

 Environment